isunix/isunix.github.com/source/_posts/2014-09-17-gnuplot-in-action.markdown

 The purpose of computing is insight, not numbers.	—R. W. HammingThe purpose of computing is insight, not pictures.	—L. N. Trefethen
 ```

 2.According to research in cognitive science, the things people remember are things they discover during self-motivated exploration.
-(Personally I think this is true)
+(Personally I think this is true).

-3.